 Mix all these things together and you discover that going forward, each decision pushes the conference toward do-ability, reliability, risk-proofing and safety.

 —Seth Godin, Entropy, bureaucracy and the fight for great

 Judging by their favorable evaluations, conferences that use the Conferences That Work format are highly successful.
 Yet they don’t grow significantly bigger, even though some of them have been held for years.
-Participants discover that effective intimate learning and connection that occurs requires a small event, and the maximum number of attendees is capped to ensure that the attractive conference environment isn’t lost by the consequences Seth describes.
+Participants discover that effective intimate learning and connection that occurs requires a small event.
+The maximum number of attendees is capped.
+This ensures that the attractive conference environment isn’t lost by the consequences Seth describes.

 Last week I spoke to a veteran of large medical conferences who bemoaned the time she had wasted attending such events.
 She told me that the talks were invariably on already-published work, with people presenting for status or tenure reasons.
-Apart from the schwag and meeting a few old friends, she did not enjoy or find her attendance productive and was looking forward to a much more rewarding experience from the small conference I was planning for her group.
+In addition, apart from the schwag and meeting a few old friends, she did not enjoy or find her attendance productive.
+She was looking forward to a much more rewarding experience from the small conference I was planning for her group.